Tackle SQL Server Performance Issues for Free with DPA Free

 Although installing DPA Free is quick, some planning is recommended:

-- Find a utility server where you can install a web server.
+- Find a utility server where you can install and configure a web server.
 DPA Free is completely web based and needs a web server to interact with the product.

 - You need a SQL Server (which can be SQL Server Express Edition) where you can install a repository database to store the performance data collected by DPA Free.